How to write a UX research report and present your findings

 Think carefully about how you'll organize each headline within the presentation.
 Your aim is to take your audience on a journey.
 Ideally, each headline will flow nicely into the next, naturally building toward your recommendations for improvement.

 If you're worried about fitting all your information in, or some of your findings don't sit within the key themes you've identified, consider creating an appendix with more granular insights.
-That way, if a stakeholder wants to learn more, it's easy for them to do.
+That way, if a stakeholder wants to learn more, it's easy for them.

 3. Embrace visualization